Skip to content

 • If necessary: Other relevant documents on your family status (birth certificate, etc.)

-• A legal representative (e.g., one of the parents) must personally submit an application to the responsible Immigration and Residence Authority in the case of applications submitted on behalf of children who are under the age of 14.
+• A legal representative (e.g., parents) must personally submit an application to the responsible Immigration Authority on behalf of children who are under the age of 14.

-• The Residence Card comes in a credit card size.
+• The Residence Card comes in a the size of a credit card.
 It looks like a driver’s license or an identity card.

 • If personal documents are not available in German or English, they must be translated by a court-certified translator.